j-kroll/doc-tSNE-vis/README.md

 nltk
 numpy
 pandas
-re
 scipy
-seaborn
-sentence_transformers
-sklearn
-textwrap
+sentence-transformers
+scikit-learn

+## Usage

-### Choose input data
+### (Optional) Choose input data

 Either use one of the provided text files, or use your own text file.
-Provide the filename in line 166.
+Provide the filename in line 156.

 ```
 f = open("{your-text-file}.txt", "r")